 Types of Dialysis treatments

-Making the decision to undergo dialysis treatment is the first big step in the right direction.
-Dialysis treatment can seem scary at times, and many uncertainties may arise.
+Making the decision to undergo treatment is the first big step in the right direction.
+Treatment can seem scary at times, and many uncertainties may arise.

 However, the process is surprisingly simple.
 For starters, there are two types of dialysis treatments: hemodialysis and peritoneal dialysis.